BharathKumarS11/Docker-web-app/README.md

 # 🐳 Dockerized Web Application

-A simple containerized web application built using Docker and Nginx as part of my Cloud & DevOps learning journey.
+A simple containerized web application built using Docker and Nginx as part of my AWS Cloud & DevOps learning journey.

 ## 📌 Project Overview